cwaldbieser/txcas/docs/configuration.rst

   specified, CAS will run in *open* mode, and any service will be allowed to authenticate with this CAS service.
 * :option:`view_provider`: The tag used to determine the plugin that will be used to provide customized views of CAS pages.
+If not specified, the service will provide its own functional but lackluster views.

 Sections Specific to Plugins
 ----------------------------